1

 To thrive as a Junior Environmental Scientist, you need foundational knowledge in environmental science, data analysis, and fieldwork, typically supported by a bachelor's degree in environmental science or a related field.
 Familiarity with GIS software, environmental sampling tools, and compliance with regulations like EPA standards is often required.
 Strong communication, attention to detail, and problem-solving abilities help you collaborate with teams and interpret scientific results effectively.
 These skills ensure accurate data collection, regulatory compliance, and meaningful contributions to environmental projects.

-A degree in environmental science can lead to careers such as environmental analyst, conservation scientist, environmental consultant, or sustainability coordinator.
-These roles often involve fieldwork, data analysis, and reporting, and may require knowledge of GIS tools, environmental regulations, and strong communication skills.
+With a background in environmental science, you can pursue roles such as environmental analyst, conservation scientist, environmental consultant, or sustainability coordinator.
+These jobs often require skills in data analysis, fieldwork, and knowledge of environmental regulations, and may involve working in offices, laboratories, or outdoor settings.

 What is the difference between Junior Environmental Science vs Environmental Technician?